-I’m furiously trying to get through the 500+ page bill the House GOP introduced really late on Friday that would totally change everything we know about borrowing for grad and professional school.
+I’ve read through the 500+ page bill the House GOP introduced that would totally change everything we know about borrowing for grad and professional school.
 It’s called ‘Promoting Real Opportunity, Success and Prosperity Through Education Reform’ (mercifully shortened to the PROSPER Act).

 I want to caution that this is the opening salvo in the fight to reauthorize and rewrite the Higher Education Act of 1965.
 That said, the final legislation could look a lot like this, so I wanted to update you on what this would mean for your pocketbook.
 If you’ve got more than $100,000 in loans (or might one day), you should definitely watch the video below and read this post.
 Please leave questions or comments below and I’ll get to each one.

 Federal ONE Loan Program Would Replace Federal Direct Loans